Democratic fundraising arm outraised Republican peer by $2.4 million in April

-United StatesDemocratic fundraising arm outraised Republican peer by $2.4 million in April

-The fundraising arm of the U.S. Democratic Party raised $15.6 million in April, topping the $13.2 million raised by its Republican counterpart, Federal Election Commission filings showed on Thursday.
+(Reuters) - The fundraising arm of the U.S. Democratic Party raised $15.6 million in April, topping the $13.2 million raised by its Republican counterpart, Federal Election Commission filings bit.ly/3bHlbmj showed on Thursday.

 However, the Republican National Committee had $90 million cash on hand going into May, still significantly more than the Democratic National Committee’s $56.4 million.